Let’s work together

 Don’t assume that because your neighbour has one, you can have one too.
 Each state and territory has different laws governing secondary dwellings, with rules on block size and dwelling size and the distance you’ll need to leave between boundaries, trees and your existing house.

-In NSW the minimum lot size is 450 square metres and the maximum dwelling size is 60 square metres (in most cases).
+In NSW the minimum lot size is 450 square metres (under complying development) but Development Application can be permissible for smaller lot sizes, and the maximum dwelling size is 60 square metres (in most cases).
+There are some certain situations where your council area might provide you a better granny flat size option under clause 5.4 of the Local Environmental Plan.

 You can have a chat with one of our planners at Outlook Planning and Development to see whether you can building a granny flat on your site.